arman-ali-dev/Java_Full_Stack_Interview_Prepration/dbms.md

 ### 1. What is a database?
-A database is a structured collection of data that is stored and organized so it can be easily accessed, managed, and updated.
-It allows applications to store large amounts of information in an efficient way.
-Databases are commonly used to store data such as user details, transactions, and application records.
-For example, applications use databases like MySQL or PostgreSQL to store and retrieve data.
+A database is a structured collection of data that is stored and managed so it can be easily accessed, updated, and organized.

 ### 2. What is a DBMS?
-DBMS stands for Database Management System.
-It is software that is used to create, manage, and control databases.
-It allows users to store, retrieve, update, and delete data efficiently.
-A DBMS also ensures data security, consistency, and integrity.
-Examples of DBMS include MySQL, Oracle, and PostgreSQL.
+DBMS (Database Management System) is software that is used to create, manage, and control databases.

 ## 3. What is the difference between a DBMS and an RDBMS?